50 Clever Money-Saving Tips for 2025 (Budget Smarter)

 38) Quit and/or reduce smoking and alcohol.

-I think it is pretty obvious, but let’s do some quick math on the smoking example.
+I think this one is pretty obvious, but let’s do some quick math on the smoking example.
 A pack a day will set you back roughly $250 per month or $3,000 per year in the US.
 Investing this money instead over the course of a 40-year career would render you a portfolio in the ballpark of $600,000.
 That is quite an opportunity cost for you and your loved ones for ruining your health.

 39) Travel during off-peak seasons.